Neighborhood Guide10 min read

 TL;DR

 Northeast Minneapolis is where Minneapolis gets weird in the best way.
-Old warehouses turned into breweries, artists' studios next to meat markets, and somehow—right in the middle of it all—the best vegan food scene in the city.
+Old warehouses turned into breweries, artists' studios next to meat markets, and somehow—right in the middle of it all—the best concentration of fully vegan spots in the city.

-This is your complete guide to eating vegan in NE, organized as a walking tour for maximum efficiency (and maximum eating).
+This is your complete guide to vegan food in NE, organized as a walking tour through the brewery district and Arts Quarter corridor.

 Stop 1: The Herbivorous Butcher